 “I think they’re finally the ugly duckling that turned into a swan after all these years,” Chavkin said.
 “It’s like that scene in Shrek 2, when Donkey is transformed into a horse, and he says, ‘We’re sexy!’
 The University of Chicago is like, ‘Hey, we’re sexy now!’”

 Kimpton would have agreed.
-The stats are everything he wanted in 1960 and more: low admission rates, high yield, a record-breaking numbers of applicants (31,411 for the Class of 2020), and 99 percent first-year retention rate.
+The stats are everything he wanted in 1960 and more: low admission rates, high yield, a record-breaking numbers of applicants (31,411 for the Class of 2020), and a 99 percent first-year retention rate.
 Meanwhile, last year, the attrition rate hovered somewhere around 6 percent.

 Today, only 391 degree-less alums are listed in the University’s Alumni Directory—only a sliver of the thousands who have departed the College over the decades.
 The University has played a role, albeit a passive one, in facilitating discussion about its heavy-handedness in the 1960s: in 2007, it hosted an alumni-organized panel about the 1969 sit-in on campus, with Jeff Blum as an invited speaker.
 (However, the administration continues to rebuff efforts by former faculty and alumni of the period to establish an archive dedicated to student activism akin to UC Berkeley’s Free Speech Movement Archive.)